 Duty counsel can provide you with advice about:

 - your legal rights (including the right to counsel and the right to apply for legal aid).

 Duty counsel can also represent you at a bail hearing.
 If there's time, duty counsel can help with a guilty plea.

 You don't have to be financially eligible to get criminal duty counsel services.
 However, you must meet Legal Aid BC coverage and financial eligibility requirements to receive ongoing representation.

 Duty counsel is available at courthouses throughout the province.
 For duty counsel hours in your area:

 - Contact your local court registry.
 (Click the location nearest you to find the court's address, phone number, and hours.)

-If you identify as Aboriginal, you may be able to have your bail or sentencing hearing in First Nations Court.
+If you identify as Indigenous or Aboriginal, you may be able to have your bail or sentencing hearing in First Nations/Indigenous Court.
 Courts are located in:

-If you identify as Aboriginal, you also have special rights under the Criminal Code called Gladue rights.
-Ask your lawyer about having Gladue applied to your case and what's best for you.
+If you identify as Aboriginal or Indigenous, ask your lawyer about having Gladue principles applied to your case and what's best for you.
 For more information, contact the BC First Nations Justice Council.